housepower/clickhouse_sinker/README.md

 ## Prometheus Metrics

-All metrics are in `statistics.go`.
+All metrics are defined in `statistics.go`.
+You can create Grafana dashboard for clickhouse_sinker by importing the template `clickhouse_sinker-dashboard.json`.

 * [x] Pull with prometheus

 Metrics are exposed at `http://ip:port/metrics`.
 IP is the outbound IP of this machine.
 Port is from CLI `--http-port` or env `HTTP_PORT`.

 Sinker registers with Nacos if CLI `--consul-register-enable` or env `CONSUL_REGISTER_ENABLE` is present.
-However Prometheus is unable to obtain dynamic service list from nacos server. (https://github.com/alibaba/nacos/issues/1032)
+However Prometheus is [unable](https://github.com/alibaba/nacos/issues/1032) to obtain dynamic service list from nacos server.

 * [x] Push to promethues

-If CLI `--push-gateway-addrs` or env `PUSH_GATEWAY_ADDRS` (a list of urls joined with comma) is present, metrics are pushed to the given one of given URLs regualarly.
+If CLI `--push-gateway-addrs` or env `PUSH_GATEWAY_ADDRS` (a list of comma-separated urls) is present, metrics are pushed to the given one of given URLs regualarly.

-## Custom metric parser
+## Custom message parser

 - You just need to implement the parser interface on your own